8 Best Back Exercises for Women (30-Minute Workout)

 4. Then, reach your arms overhead, extending your hands away from your body.

-6. With control, lower your upper body towards the mat, returning to starting position.
+6. With control, lower your upper body towards the mat, returning to the starting position.

-Modification: Perform a bird dog exercise, extending opposite arm and opposite leg away from each other in a quadruped position.
+Modification: Perform a bird dog exercise, extending the opposite arm and the opposite leg away from each other in a quadruped position.

 two women performing dumbbell back flys as part of back workout at home for women

-How To Do Dumbbell Back Flys (Reverse Fly)
+How to Do a Dumbbell Back Fly (Reverse Fly)

 1. Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
 Grip a set of dumbbells, palms facing in towards each other.
 Hinge forward at the hips.

-2. Open your arms, squeezing your shoulder blades together as you raise the dumbbells.
-Aim to bring dumbbells just to shoulder height.
+2. Open your arms and squeeze your shoulder blades together as you raise the dumbbells.
+Aim to bring the dumbbells just to shoulder height.

-3. With control, slowly lower the dumbbells back down, returning to starting position.
+3. With control, slowly lower the dumbbells back down, returning to the starting position.

 Modification: Perform alternating single arm back flys.